 On September 28, Facing History and Ourselves in Los Angeles hosted its second annual “Every Voice Matters” summit, which drew over 150 students, parents, teachers, and administrators from fifteen schools in Facing History’s Los Angeles Partnership Schools Network.
 Summit participants had the opportunity to screen the new animated short film Listening is an Act of Love, which depicts six stories from StoryCorps’ innovative ten-year oral history project.
 Each story reflects universal themes of identity, family, choices, and positive participation.

 It’s been 15 years since college student Matthew Shepard was kidnapped, beaten, and left for dead on a Wyoming prairie.
 Shepard was attacked because of his sexual orientation, and his story cast a global media spotlight on the issue of anti-gay hate crimes.
-This fall, two young filmmakers hope to help students worldwide learn from Shepard’s death with the new documentary, Matt Shepard is a Friend of Mine.
+In fall 2013 debuted their new documentary, Matt Shepard is a Friend of Mine, with hopes to help students worldwide learn from Shepard’s death.

 Three veteran social studies teachers in the Los Angeles area had some advice for new teachers including integrating strategies and resources from Facing History and Ourselves.
 Facing History, they wrote, is “among great web-based resources that can help you help your students to think critically about historical sources and what they find on the Internet.”